The-Cognitive-Architect/The-Resonant-Architecture-of-Cognition-and-Structural-AI-Framework/README.md

-**THIS PROJECT IS STILL IN A "PRE-RELEASE" STATE — DOCUMENT REVISION/TOPIC FOCUSING IN-PROGRESS**
+**THIS PROJECT IS STILL IN A "PRE-RELEASE" STATE - DOCUMENT REVISION/TOPIC FOCUSING IN-PROGRESS** **Seeking feedback from AI communities, ideal for xAI-style truth-seeking paradigms.**

 # The Resonant Architecture of Cognition & Structural AI Framework
 *A Unified Cognitive-Ontological and AGI Blueprint Rooted in Neurodivergent Phenomenology*